 The Center for Healthy Aging and Stein Institute for Research on Aging (Dilip V. Jeste, MD, Senior Associate Dean for Healthy Aging & Senior Care): The Center for Healthy Aging demonstrates the commitment that UC San Diego has made to the area of healthy aging.
 An important goal of the Center is to bring together groups at UC San Diego that are conducting clinical care or research in the area of healthy aging.
 Dr. Jeste is a psychiatrist and neuroscientist and one of the world's leading experts in the field of aging.
 For over 10 years, Dr. Jeste has also been director of the Stein Institute for Research on Aging, an Organized Research Unit with 135 faculty members from different departments within the UCSD School of Medicine.
 At the Stein Institute, Dr. Jeste and colleagues' work has focused on successful cognitive, physical, and emotional aging at the clinical, translational, and basic science levels.

-The Gary and Mary West UC San Diego Senior Emergency Care (Ted Chan, MD, Chair, and Vaishal Tolia, MD, MPH, FACEP, Associate Clinical Professor, Department of Emergency Medicine): As a result of $11.8 million in funding provided by philanthropists Gary and Mary West, UC San Diego is creating The Gary and Mary West Senior Emergency Care Unit to provide state-of-the-art emergency care to older adults and enable a multi-year medical research initiative in partnership with the West Health Institute.
+The Gary and Mary West UC San Diego Senior Emergency Care (Ted Chan, MD, Chair, and Vaishal Tolia, MD, MPH, FACEP, Associate Clinical Professor, Department of Emergency Medicine): As a result of $11.8 million in funding provided by philanthropists Gary and Mary West, UC San Diego created The Gary and Mary West Senior Emergency Care Unit to provide state-of-the-art emergency care to older adults and enable a multi-year medical research initiative in partnership with the West Health Institute.

 UC San Diego Shiley-Marcos Alzheimer's Disease Research Center (ADRC) (James Brewer, MD, PhD, Director): The ADRC is one of the original five of the now 29 Alzheimer's Disease Centers supported by the National Institute on Aging.
-Established in 1984, the goal of the ADRC is to translate research advances into improved diagnosis and care for persons with Alzheimer's dsease while, at the same time, focusing on finding ways to prevent, treat, and ultimately eradicate the disease.
+Established in 1984, the goal of the ADRC is to translate research advances into improved diagnosis and care for persons with Alzheimer's disease while, at the same time, focusing on finding ways to prevent, treat, and ultimately eradicate the disease.
 They annually follow approximately 350 seniors with Alzheimer's disease or a related dementia, and 100 age-matched participants with no memory problems.
 Along with conducting research studies, the ADRC also serves as a local and national resource and provides community outreach, education and support groups.
-The

-Alzheimer’s Disease Cooperative Study (ADCS) (Howard Feldman, MD, FRCP), affiliated with the ADRC is a major initiative in the federal government for carrying out clinical studies to address treatments for both cognitive and behavioral symptoms of Alzheimer’s disease.
+Alzheimer’s Disease Cooperative Study (ADCS) (Howard Feldman, MD, FRCP), affiliated with the ADRC, is a major initiative in the federal government for carrying out clinical studies to address treatments for both cognitive and behavioral symptoms of Alzheimer’s disease.
 It was formed in 1991 as a cooperative agreement between the National Institute on Aging and the UC San Diego and was developed in response to a perceived need to advance research in the development of drugs that might be useful for treating patients with AD.
 The ADCS focuses on evaluating compounds that will benefit AD patients, including testing of agents that lack patent protection, have already been marketed for other indications, or are novel compounds.